mayerrobert/jmurmel/lambda/README.md

 Additional datatypes can be supported in your custom Parser, in your custom primitives or in both.

-LambdaJ is based on values of the Java type Object.
+JMurmel is based on values of the Java type Object.
 It will see your custom datatypes as atoms and should handle them without any need for change.

 ## References